Someday Out of the Blue

-"Someday Out of the Blue" is a song recorded by Elton John for the soundtrack to the film The Road to El Dorado released in 2000, written by John, Patrick Leonard (music) and Tim Rice (lyrics).
-It serves as one of the themes of the film and the first single of the soundtrack.
-The song deals with a love affair that ended.
-But the singer believes the two will be reunited "someday soon, maybe years from now or tomorrow night."
+"Someday Out of the Blue" is a song by British singer-songwriter Elton John, recorded for the soundtrack to the film The Road to El Dorado.
+Written by John, Patrick Leonard, and Tim Rice, it serves as one of the themes of the film and was the first single released from the soundtrack.

-"Someday Out of the Blue" reached No. 5 on the Billboard Adult Contemporary chart and No. 49 on the Billboard Hot 100.
-The song became John's most recent entry on the latter one for over two decades until it broke by the song "Cold Heart (Pnau remix)", which peaked at No. 7.
-It also reached No. 40 in Switzerland and No. 69 in Germany.
+"Someday Out of the Blue" reached No. 5 on the US Billboard Adult Contemporary chart and No. 49 on the Billboard Hot 100.
+The song was John's last appearance on the Hot 100 until "Cold Heart (Pnau remix)" charted in 2021, ending his 31 consecutive charting years streak.
+"Someday Out of the Blue" also reached No. 40 in Switzerland and No. 69 in Germany.

 Music video

 The music video includes some scenes of the movie and it features John performing this song (from the background of the film) in person to being an animated character on the film.
 It was directed by Joseph Kahn and Bibo Bergeron.